-Getting Started with Elastigroup for Amazon EKS
+Getting Started with Amazon EKS on Elastigroup

 In this tutorial, you will learn how to create a new Amazon EKS cluster and import it with Elastigroup.
 Once imported, Elastigroup will manage and provision your workload on Spot Instances.
 With Spot Instances, you can achieve substantial cost savings (up to 80%) without compromising on performance or availability.